 Despite a decrease in the numbers of children in care they still remain above budgeted levels.
 Significant work is underway to reduce high cost placements, however the placement market is saturated, with independent fostering agency (IFA) providers having limited vacancies which results in children going into higher cost residential placements.
-However, there has been seeing a net increase in, in-house fostering placements which is contributing towards planned savings.
+However, there has been a net increase in, in-house fostering placements which is contributing towards planned savings.

-The continuing increase in the number of pupils with SEND and the overall complexity of need has resulted in significant pressures on both the High Needs Block element of the Dedicated Schools Grant (DSG), and core Local Authority budget.
-Work is ongoing with key stakeholders, including Schools Forum, to reduce costs and deliver a recovery plan of the current deficit.
+The continuing increase in the number of pupils with special educational needs and disabilities (SEND) and the overall complexity of need has resulted in significant pressures on both the

+High Needs Block element of the Dedicated Schools Grant (DSG) and core Local Authority budget.
+Work is ongoing with key stakeholders, including Schools Forum, to reduce costs and deliver a recovery plan for the current deficit.

-As previously reported In 2018/19 we saw a total DSG overspend across SEND services of £8.7m which, combined with underspends on other DSG budgets, led to a deficit of £7.2m carried forward into 2019/20.
-Given the ongoing increase in numbers of pupils with EHCPs it is likely that a similar overspend will occur in 2019/20, however this will become clearer as we move towards the start of the new academic year and planned actions to deliver savings are implemented.
-This is a ring-fenced grant and as such overspends do not currently affect the Council's bottom line but are carried forward as a deficit balance into the next year.
+As previously reported, in 2018/19 we saw a total DSG overspend across SEND services of £8.7m which, combined with underspends on other DSG budgets, led to a deficit of £7.2m carried forward into 2019/20.
+Given the ongoing increase in numbers of pupils with education, health and care plans (EHCPs) the latest forecast is an in-year overspend in the region of £8.5m-£9m.
+The SEND Recovery Board is developing a number of work streams to mitigate pressures and reduce costs wherever possible.
+Although this is a ring-fenced grant and as such overspends do not currently affect the Council's bottom line, there is an imperative to reduce the overall cumulative deficit and ensure High Needs spend is sustainable on an ongoing basis.

-2.0 MAIN ISSUES IN THE SEPTEMBER 2019 PEOPLE AND COMMUNITIES (P&C) FINANCE MONITORING REPORT
+2.0 MAIN ISSUES IN THE OCTOBER 2019 P&C FINANCE MONITORING REPORT

-2.1 The September 2019 Finance Monitoring report is attached at Appendix B. Sections which do not apply to CYP Committee have been highlighted in grey.
-At the end of August the P&C forecast overspend has a revised positon of £2,578k.
-This includes additional budget allocations as agreed by the General Purposes Committee (GPC) in July.
+2.1 The October 2019 Finance Monitoring report is attached at Appendix B. Sections which do not apply to CYP Committee have been shaded in grey.
+At the end of October the P&C forecast overspend has a revised position of £3,466k.
+This includes additional budget allocations as agreed by the General Purposes Committee (GPC) in July 2019.